cronvel/kung-fig/doc/KFG.md

 	bindIp: 127.0.0.1,::1
 ```

-Again, this syntax start to be interesting for bigger files with more indentation, or if the file has to emphasize on the top-level structure.
+Again, this syntax starts to be interesting for bigger files with more indentation, or if the file has to emphasize on the top-level structure.
 Interesting for configuration files, since people are used to the INI format that uses a similar section concept.

 More than three hyphens can be used, for cosmetics: